 Identified as a priority for reconstruction by Ramsey County in Minnesota, the interchange at Rice Street (CSAH 49) and I-694 creates a congested bottleneck for an average of seven hours each day.
 Not only is I-694 an important regional trucking route, but Rice Street is one of few north-south arterial corridors in the County.
 Rice Street crosses I-694 with only two lanes in each direction.

-Since the Minnesota Department of Transportation (MnDOT) is constructing a third general-purpose lane in each direction by the end of 2017, the County, in cooperation with the cities of Shoreview, Little Canada and Vadnais Heights, is making plans to reconstruct the interchange.
+Since the Minnesota Department of Transportation (MnDOT) constructed a third general-purpose lane in each direction in 2017, the County, in cooperation with the cities of Shoreview, Little Canada and Vadnais Heights, is making plans to reconstruct the interchange.

 The purpose of this project is to address the operational issues at the I-694/Rice Street Interchange.
 Studies show that by 2040, traffic operations within the existing interchange will fail.
 Addressing the issues will provide the opportunity to improve transportation efficiency and safety for multimodal and vulnerable users who navigate through the interchange.